LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 ##### Execution
 The shuffling algorithm is defined in [LIP 0003][lip3].

+### Protocol Logic for Other Modules

+This module does not define any specific logic for other modules.

+### Endpoints for Off-Chain Services

+This module does not define any endpoint for off-chain services.

 ### Protocol Logic During Block Lifecycle

 #### After Genesis Block Execution